 The concentration of sugar and vitamin C is directly related to how much of this food your reptile can eat.
 In higher concentrations of vitamin C and sugar, the less often you should feed them out.
 Remember, even with omnivorous animals, sugar and vitamin C can cause diarrhea in high numbers.

 Fruit should be fed moderately.
 Fruit is a treat.
-About 10% of their diet.
+About 10% of their diet or less.

 Peaches and Nectarines